Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 # Arcane Trickster

 > *Enhance Stealth with Arcane Spells*

-As quick with a spell as you are with a lockpick, your illusions and enchantments keep opponents on the back foot.
+As quick with a spell as you are with a lockpick, you blend arcane magic with roguish cunning to keep your foes constantly off balance.
+As an **Arcane Trickster**, you enhance your finely honed stealth and agility with illusions and enchantments, using magical tricks to aid your craft.
+Whether you're a nimble-fingered pickpocket, a sly burglar, a mischievous prankster, or a bold adventurer, your magic adds a clever twist to every scheme.

-Some Rogues enhance their fine-honed skills of stealth and agility with Arcane spells, learning magical tricks to aid them in their trade.
-Some Arcane Tricksters use their talents as pickpockets and burglars, while others are pranksters, mischief-makers, or adventurers.

 ### Level 3: Spellcasting